 There is also a time and place to be loud and wild and often times you need to calm the kids down for a bit.
 If you begin to feel like you’re losing it, you need some tricks up your sleeve.
 If you can intervene before it gets too loud and crazy, you’ll be one step ahead.

-If you can work these into your normal day around the time that the kids always lose it, you’ll be 10 steps ahead.
+Then, if you can work these into your kids’ normal daily habits around the time that the kids always lose it, you’ll be 10 steps ahead.

 Emergency Re-calibration Tips